 and another source claims that Untola left his wife immediately after

 the weddings.
-Most likely the divorce was connected to his bankruptcy and the steepness of his social fall.
+The divorce was connected to Untola's bankruptcy and the steepness of his social fall.

 It has been assumed, that Untola studied at the University of Moscow, but between the years 1904 and 1906 he was back in Finland, teaching in Lohja (1904-05) and Kaustinen (1905-07).
 According to some rumors, Untola had an affair in Lohja with a widow, Olga Jasisnki, who had two children.
 When their relationship was revealed, Untola was dismissed from his post.

 In 1906 Untola went into politics and began to write columns